 Direct citizen investment, in the form of volunteer hours or funding, will be critical to the future of the City of Madison Parks system.
 Providing programs and opportunities to engage citizen volunteers in the park system is key to the future of the Parks system.
 Continuing to build the relationship between the City and the Madison Parks Foundation is key to the continued development of private fund-raising opportunities.
 The Parks Division, in collaboration with the Madison Parks Foundation, will continue to develop programs that offer citizens opportunities to provide funding towards important park improvements.
 These funding opportunities could range from smaller one time donations towards a specific project (e.g. a neighborhood park shelter) to larger donations establishing a fund for ongoing contributions toward park investments.
+Madison Parks is also working through neighborhood associations and other partners including the Madison Police Department to watch and care for the parks.

-Chapter Eight: Parks Division Operations and Staff
+Chapter Eight: Parks Division

+Operations and Staff

-PREPARING FOR WINTER Winter for Parks Operations staff includes putting up hockey boards, daily maintenance ice rinks, maintenance on 18.5 mi of ski trails, daily updates to the public about winter activity conditions, winterization of every public drinking fountain, shelter, restroom in the park and State Street, installation of winter snowflake lights, plowing of bike trails and sidewalks for over 260 parks, attending public meetings that plan the spring and summer activities, removal of boat launch piers, preparation of Olbrich gardens for winter, stocking skis and skates at ice rink shelters, and all in all repeating most of these tasks every time the snow falls.
+PREPARING FOR WINTER

+Winter for Parks Operations staff includes putting up hockey boards, daily maintenance ice rinks, maintenance on 18.5 mi of ski trails, daily updates to the public about winter activity conditions, winterization of every public drinking fountain, shelter, restroom in the park and State Street, installation of winter snowflake lights, plowing of bike trails and sidewalks for over 260 parks, attending public meetings that plan the spring and summer activities, removal of boat launch piers, preparation of Olbrich gardens for winter, stocking skis and skates at ice rink shelters, and all in all repeating most of these tasks every time the snow falls.

 The Parks Division has numerous responsibilities including designing, planning and maintaining the City's park system as well as programming and coordination of special events and reservations.
 The Parks East and West Operations staff are responsible for the maintenance and care of over 260 parks citywide and facilities including 18 reservable park shelters, over 250 athletic facilities such as ball diamonds, tennis courts and soccer fields and over 50 neighborhood sun shelters.
-They are also responsible for mowing an additional 925 acres of public land outside park boundaries including greenways and road-rightof way.
+They are also responsible for mowing an additional 925 acres of public land outside park boundaries including greenways and road-right-of way.
 The Parks Conservation staff is responsible for managing over 1,700 acres of city-owned conservation parks.